cplusplus/SG20/sources/modules/type-system/scoped_enumerators.md

 A student should be able to:

-1. define a scoped enumerator with multiple names
+1. define a scoped enumeration with multiple enumerators
-2. define a scoped enumerator function parameter
+2. define a scoped enumeration function parameter
-3. use a scoped enumerator as a variable initialized to a member of the enum
+3. use a scoped enumeration as a variable initialized to a enumerator of the scoped enumeration
+4. define a switch statement with cases corresponding to various scoped enumeration enumerators
+5. define enumerators with explicit integral values
+6. predict the values of enumerators with no explicit value
+7. describe the advantages of using scoped enumerations rather than global variables

 #### Caveats